objcio/articles/2015-04-13-core-image-video.md

 The generators and gradient filters produce images without an input.
 They are rarely useful on their own, but can be very powerful when used as masks, such as with `CIBlendWithMask` in our example.

 The composite operation and `CIBlendWithAlphaMask` and `CIBlendWithMask` allow combining two images into one.

-### Custom Filters

-As of iOS 8, it is also possible to create custom filters.

-TODO: Write something about this?!?

 <a name="cpuvsgpu"></a>
 ## CPU vs. GPU